- Media category

 These two works are from a large series of portraits which emulate the pose of that most famous portrait, the 'Mona Lisa'.
 Rrap treats the 'Mona Lisa' as a found image which she then reworks with images of her friends, family and other artists or in this case with some poignancy, herself and her then lover.
 In keeping with concurrent appropriation practices, Rrap has used a famous icon of art history with something of Duchamp’s attitude to found objects.
 This found

 image resonates with both the mystery and over familiarity of the original, and yet something of its aura survives this process and helps to make these compelling portraits.

-Victoria Lynn, Julie Rrap: body double, 2007, 100 (colour illus.), 101, 102 (colour illus.), 103 (colour illus.), 91, 115, 159, 168. reference to the 'Non-portraits' series
+Victoria Lynn, Julie Rrap: body double, ‘Overstepping the fetish’, pg.
+97-155, 2007, 100 (colour illus.), 101, 102 (colour illus.), 103 (colour illus.), 91, 115, 159, 168. reference to the 'Non-portraits' series

 Catriona Moore, Julie Rrap, ‘Rrapproachment with art history’, pg.
 16-25, 1998, 23, 76-77 (colour illus.), 78 (colour illus.), 79 (colour illus.). reference to the 'Non-portraits' series